 - Reliant on regulatory compliance.

-USDC assists crypto for beginners in the crypto business to deal with fluctuations and make sound crypto investments.
+USDC assists crypto beginners in the crypto business with managing volatility and making sound crypto investments.

 4. Binance Coin (BNB): Exchange utility token.